esraamhmd/shopnest-E-commrce-website/README.md

 ### 🔴 React Router DOM
 Handles all navigation between pages without reloading the browser.
 Each URL maps to a different component.
 The browser address bar updates when navigating but the page never fully reloads — this is called client-side routing.

-### ⚡ Vite
-Vite is the build tool and development server.
-It starts in under one second and updates the browser instantly when you save a file.
-For production it bundles and optimizes all files into a small output folder.

 ### 🟠 DummyJSON API
 All product data is fetched live from [dummyjson.com](https://dummyjson.com) — a free public REST API with no authentication required.
 It provides 100 products across 28 categories, each with images, prices, ratings, reviews, and stock information.